greydanus/greydanus.github.io/_posts/2022-01-25-dissipative-hnns.markdown

 ## Additional experiments

 We also trained our model on data from a real pendulum and ocean current data from the OSCAR dataset (shown below).
 On these larger and more more difficult tasks, our model continuted to decouple conservative and dissipative dynamics.
-The details and results are outside the scope of this post.
-If you want to see them, you should read [the full paper](https://github.com/greydanus/dissipative_hnns).
+The details and results are outside the scope of this post, but you can find them in [our paper](https://github.com/greydanus/dissipative_hnns).

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/dissipative-hnns/ocean.jpg" style="width:100%">